Do it in order, or make your own way around Sheffield’s city centre. It’s your party.

 Eight hand-pulled ales rotate across local and regional microbreweries such as Bristol stalwarts Arbor and Bristol Beer Factory.
 Big on crafty keg beer; drop by to sample Brewdog, Magic Rock, Hardknott or Mikkeller beers.
 Food menu swerves from chip butties to inventive more gourmet offerings.

-Newly launched in March 2016 this brewhouse and taproom housed in a converted industrial unit (near BBC Radio Sheffield and within walking distance from the central train station) brought a new angle to the Sheffield beer scene.
-Big on beer and food pairings – check out their regularly rotated food menu.
+Launched in March 2016 as Sentinel this brewhouse and taproom housed in a converted industrial unit (near BBC Radio Sheffield and within walking distance from the central train station) brought a new angle to the Sheffield beer scene.
+Now under new ownership and renamed as Triple Point Brewery, the focus is still on their brewery fresh beer.
+They also offer great vegan food options from residents the Twisted Burger Co.

 An awe-inspiring brewpub establishment accommodated in a converted Edwardian refreshment room at the train station.
 The beer selection is also awe-some – 200+ bottles, 12 continental swing handled taps (including Czech beer Bernard unfiltered and dark) and 11 traditional cask hand pulls including three house brew regulars from Tapped Brew Co.